When a triple threat comes together…

 - Store leftover cupcakes in the refrigerator for up to 3-4 days.

-Make ahead tip: Prepare cupcakes 1 day in advance.
+- Make Ahead Instructions: Prepare cupcakes 1 day in advance.
 Keep cupcakes covered tightly at room temperature and fill/frost the day of serving.
 Strawberry frosting and chocolate ganache can be prepared the day before too.
 Cover each and refrigerate overnight.
 The ganache will be nice and thick!
 Unfrosted cupcakes can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before frosting, filling, and serving.